trilitech/tezos-developer-docs/src/pages/tezos-basics/deploy-your-first-smart-contract/smartpy/index.md

 There are two types of output, JSON Michelson in `.json` files and [Micheline Micelson](https://tezos.gitlab.io/shell/micheline.html) in `.tz` files.

 The most important file is `step_002_cont_0_contract.tz`.
-This Michelson file we can use to deploy (originate in Tezos terms) the contract to the testnet.
+This Michelson file we can use to originate the contract to the testnet.

-## Deploy to the Testnet
+## Originate to the Testnet

 First you need to make sure that your current directory is `/store_greeting/StoreGreeting`.